yemekonnenmelat367-cloud/Shipflow-organizer/README.md

 •⁠  ⁠Staging areas are used efficiently to minimize walking distance
 •⁠  ⁠Trailer assignment always prioritizes CPT deadlines
 •⁠  ⁠Codes can be relocated dynamically if volume spikes

+## 📽 ShipFlow Demo – v1.0
+- Download the 04.26-second video walkthrough and the PDF process guide(https://github.com/MelatMekonnen/Shipflow-organizer/releases/tag/v1.0)
+> Licensed under [Apache License 2.0](LICENSE).
+Companies may download and use the materials under the license terms.